PPIE Strategy (2026 - 2027)

 PPI/E: Patient and Public Involvement/Engagement

-SLaM: South London and the Maudsley NHS Foundation Trust
+SLaM: South London and Maudsley NHS Foundation Trust

 Definitions